mmkaddoura/music-genre-recognition/README.md

 Our overall Deep Learning task is to try come up with a model that performs better on the GTZAN dataset than the majority of other entries.

-We are interested in implementing the framework proposed in the paper ["Music Genre Recognition using Deep Neural Networks and Transfer Learning”](https://www.semanticscholar.org/paper/Music-Genre-Recognition-Using-Deep-Neural-Networks-Ghosal-Kolekar/1efbe96510c16c2d1db9bdba9cfa18464043fb49) by DeepandWay Ghosal and Maheshkumar Kolekar and see if we can recreate the same high accuracy.
+We are interested in implementing the framework proposed in the blog ["Music Genre Recognition using Convolutional Neural Networks”](https://towardsdatascience.com/music-genre-recognition-using-convolutional-neural-networks-cnn-part-1-212c6b93da76) by Kunal Vaidya and see if we can recreate the same high accuracy.

 ## Data